-Given the task of designing TopSnaps for Vox's Snapchat discovery channel.
-These consisted of a variety of Vox.com articles and topics.
+These are a variety of TopSnap designs for Vox's Snapchat discovery channel.
+These consisted of a variety of Vox.com articles and topics that I had to draw from.
 Users were estimated into age groups based on who was viewing the snaps with the highest ages being 13-18 and 18-24 as the second highest.
-My task in terms of design was to visually illustrate stories in a variety of interesting ways that would appeal to an audience of any age group, but also connect specifically with the two highest age groups.
-To reach this goal I focused on what the featured topics and content of the snaps should be as well using specific typography, focal points, texture, rhythm, color, and hierarchy to present the information in a visually appealing way to receive more users who further read into specific content stories.
+My task in terms of design was to visually illustrate stories in a variety of unique and interesting ways to appeal to an audience of any age group, but also connect specifically with the two highest age groups.
+To reach this goal I focused on featured topics and arranged content hierarchy for each snap-set, while designing specifics for typography, focal points, texture, rhythm, and color to present the information in a visually appealing way to receive more CTA clicks from users to specific content stories.

 Design: Kady Jesko

 The goal was to create a three logos for the Detroit Riverfront Conservancy.
 They wanted to have the logo to be heavily type-based with a subtile element of 'fun'.
 The challenge was to blend these guidelines with a fresh, unique, and modern mark which had to be done in a simple sans-serif font.
 Branding concepts, both digital and offline, from logo to visual systems were created to deliver a range of options and expressions as well as physical experiences for key marketing experiences.

 Client: Detroit Riverfront Conservancy